hasura/ndc-spec/specification/src/tutorial/capabilities.md

 {{#include ../../../ndc-reference/bin/reference/main.rs:capabilities}}
 ```

-_Note_: the reference implementation supports all capabilities with the exception of `explain`.
+_Note_: the reference implementation supports all capabilities with the exception of `query.explain` and `mutation.explain`.
 This is because all queries are run in memory by naively interpreting the query request - there is no better description of the query plan than the raw query request itself!